majestic53/c65/readme.md

 * 1.2MHz operating frequency (20,000 cycles/frame)
 * Support for all instructions/addressing-modes, as documented in the [W65C02S datasheet](http://www.westerndesigncenter.com/wdc/documentation/w65c02s.pdf)
-	* __NOTE__: While in either STP or WAI modes, the processor will issue NOP instructions.
-WAI mode will exit on any interrupt (IRQ/NMI), while STP mode will exit only on reset.
-The RDY pin is not implemented.
 * 65536 bytes (64 KB) of accesssible memory
 * MMIO for video display output, keyboard input and random input